04 September 2018

 28 January 2018

-Iced Oatmeal Cookies (soft)
+Soft Iced Oatmeal Cookies (with video link)

 This is another one of those "stop what you are doing now and make these!" recipes--if you like oatmeal cookies, anyway.
 Seriously.
 Do it.
 Now!
 Ok, fine, wait until you are in the kitchen.
 Get there already and start up the oven, it's yummy time!
 These are just wonderful.
 10+.